-Step 10: Save Avaya Communication Manager Changes

-Enter "save translation" to make the changes permanent.
+Save Communication Manager changes by enter save translation to make them permanent.

-3.2 SIP Endpoint Configuration
+3.2.
+SIP Endpoint Configuration

 This section describes the administration of SIP telephones such as Avaya 9600-Series SIP Telephones, and assumes the preceding SIP Trunk configuration to have been completed.
 SIP telephones are optional and not required to use the Packet One SIP Trunk Service.
+The following procedures include: